PELAB-LiU/Text2VQL/eclipse-rdp/README.md

 Notes:
 * If downloading eclipse in `RUN wget 'https://www.eclipse.org/downloads/...` is proceeding slowly, then kill and restart the build.
 It has a good chance to help.
+* When connecting to the container via VNC, it may exhibit a clipboard permission error.
+This error does not affect the operation of the container, and is an [open issue](https://github.com/kasmtech/KasmVNC/issues/219).
 * Default user is *abc* with password *abc*.
 Home directory of abc is `/config`.